Mu2e/EventNtuple/tutorial/eventntuple-rooutil.md

 use ```rooutilhelper --list-available-cuts``` to find a suitable common cut
 </details>

-Challenge #2: Plot the momentum resolution of tracks
+Challenge #2: Plot the momentum resolution of tracks (i.e. the difference between the reconstructed momentum and MC-truth momentumum)
 <details>
 <summary>Hint</summary>

 you will need to make sure that the ```TrackSegment``` has both a reconstructed step and a MC-truth step using the common cut functions
 </details>

-## Final Challenges
+## Conclusion
+This tutorial hasn't covered every single class in RooUtil but hopefully it has shown you how to:
+* analyze EventNtuple datasets,
+* select subsets of the data, and
+* create histograms of selected data.

-Here are a few additional challenges for those who are interested:
+For those that want to explore more, here are a few additional challenges:

 Additional Challenge #1: Plot the starting position of the parents of particles that create tracks in the tracker
 <details>